huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 **Environment:** The part of the world the agent interacts, comprising everything outside the agent.

-Observations/States are the information our agent gets from the environment.
+Observations and states are the information our agent gets from the environment.
 In the case of a video game, it can be a frame (a screenshot).
-In the case of the trading agent, it can be the value of a certain stock, etc.
+In the case of the trading agent, it can be the value of a certain stock.

 **State:** Complete description of the state of the environment with no hidden information.